-What is a Vasectomy?
+What is a vasectomy?

-How effective is the operation?
+How effective is a vasectomy?

-Preparation for Vasectomy
+Preparation for vasectomy

-When may I resume normal activities?
+When may I resume normal activities after vasectomy?

-Sedentary activities around the house or indeed at work can be undertaken after twenty-four hours, but one should not undertake even extensive walking for at least three days after the operation.
-Sexual activity can recommence whenever you feel comfortable but it is advised to wait a few days.
+Following a vasectomy, you should rest as soon as possible after the procedure and undertake only essential activities.
+Try to sit and read or watch television for the rest of the day.
+Sedentary activities around the house or indeed at work can be undertaken after 24 hours, but do not undertake even extensive walking for at least three days after the operation.
+Sexual activity can recommence whenever you feel comfortable, but it is advised to wait a few days.